Parasha for the Week: Ki-Tasa: Exodus 30:11 – 34:35

 "One of the Purposes of the Copper Basin"

-To show the carefulness they were to observe in regard to being cleanly, Moses was to put a laver between the tent of the congregation and the altar, "and put water therein to wash withal."
-Moses, Aaron, and Aaron's sons that ministered before the Lord, were to wash their hands and their feet there at when they went into the tent of the congregation, and when they went in before the Lord.
+To show the carefulness they were to observe in regard to being clean, Moses was to put a laver between the tent of the congregation and the altar, "and put water therein to wash withal."
+Moses, Aaron, and Aaron's sons that ministered before the Lord, were to wash their hands and their feet there when they went into the tent of the congregation, and when they went in before the Lord.
 Here was the commandment of the great and mighty God. . . .
 The reason is that a right impression might be made upon the people. . . .
-If the priests showed great reverence for God, by being very careful and very particular as they came into his presence, it gave the people an exalted idea of God and his requirements.
-It showed them that God was holy, that his work was sacred, and that everything in connection with the work of God must be holy; that it must be free from everything like impurity and uncleanliness; and that all defilement must be put away from those that approach nigh to God" [Patriarchs and Prophets]
+If the priests showed great reverence for God, by being very careful and very particular as they came into His presence, it gave the people an exalted idea of God and his requirements.
+It showed them that God was holy, that His work was sacred, and that everything in connection with the work of God must be holy; that it must be free from everything like impurity and uncleanliness; and that all defilement must be put away from those that approach nigh to God" [Patriarchs and Prophets]

 Haftarah: 1 Kings 18:1 - 39